ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 But how is the Electronic Typewriter related to the Memory Typewriter?
 If the 1978 "Electronic Typewriter" is "the first electronic typewriter", how come there is so much "electronics" in the Mag Card Typewriter and Memory Typewriter?

 Part of it is marketing and branding.
 But another, real aspect is that the Electronic Typewriter has less mechanical parts and more electronics, including a processor board.
-The keyboard of the Electronic Typewriter is more like a computer keyboard, with individual switches, unlike the Memory Typewriter keyboard which is essentially a Selectric keyboard with reed relays to capture their movement. [^mechanical-keyboard] As a start, you can compare the following layout with the layout of the IBM Memory Typewriter above.
+The keyboard too, while still mechanical but with 6 selection switches, is not quite like the Memory Typewriter's. [^mechanical-keyboard] As a start, you can compare the following layout with the layout of the IBM Memory Typewriter above.

 ![Layout of the IBM Electronic Typewriter 75](/assets/posts/ibm-memory-typewriter/2x/electronic-75-layout.jpg){:standalone}